Four years after canceling my membership, I reactivated it and placed an order.

-Email Type #1—Welcome Emails: Like cookies from a neighbor (but COVID-friendly)
+Nonprofit Email Example #1—Welcome Emails: Like cookies from a neighbor

 You’re likely already sending emails to new contacts or donors once they enter your database, but have you ever considered enrolling these contacts in a nurturing email workflow (a fancy word for a series of automated emails that takes the person from A through K to Z)?

 A welcome series is typically 3-5 emails sent over the course of 3-4 weeks that introduce the contact to your brand, make them aware of your mission, share stories about your work, and invite them to take further action.

 One of the best things about a welcome email series is that it can be completely automated with your CRM software, meaning individuals automatically begin to receive these emails after taking a qualifying action.
 Add in a few personalization tokens and your new contacts will feel individually welcomed and cared for, without requiring extra work on your part (aka a win-win).